virenratan/dotfiles/README.md

 - Sign into iCloud
 - Install Homebrew:

 ```shell
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 - Install Google Chrome and 1Password:

 ```shell
 brew install google-chrome 1password
 ```

-- Enable SSH key from 1Password
+- Enable the SSH Agent in 1Password and ensure the "Generate SSH config file with bookmarked hosts" is enabled.
+The rest of the ssh config should sync from iCloud or be symlinked by this repo.
 - Create a `~/Projects` directory

 ```shell
 mkdir Projects && cd Projects
 ```

 - Run the following:

 ```shell
 git clone git@github.com:virenratan/dotfiles.git && cd dotfiles && ./initial-setup.sh
 ```